eliohr/emailnobody.com/README.md

 # email nobody

-Using React + Vite for a windows-os-esque frontend.
+Using React + Vite for a minimal windows-os-esque frontend.
 Sends requests to ...?

-Send stores message and resets the body.
+"Sending" an email sends a POST request as described in the API doc and resets the fields.
-Receive fetches random message.
+"Receiving" an email sends a GET request as described in the API doc for an email with a random id and displays the info received.